 “I could do a Morrissey…” threatens Queen Zee, as we sit outside of Hackney’s Sebright Arms chatting before the band’s headline gig at the venue that evening (April 26th).
-She’s referring to his recent controversial interview in which he makes more weird and divisive statements for (seemingly) no reason.
-I know it’s an idle threat, but her dry wit puts me at ease.
-I begin by asking her about what she’s expecting from the show that evening…
+Zee’s referring to The Smiths’ front-man’s recent controversial interview in which he makes more weird and divisive statements for seemingly no reason.
+I know it’s an idle threat, but Zee’s dry wit puts me at ease.
+I begin by asking Zee about what they’re expecting from the show that evening.

 “The great thing with Queen Zee gigs is that you never really know what’s going to happen.
 Sometimes we turn up and it’s absolute mayhem, and sometimes we turn up and people are ballroom dancing.
 You can’t predict it, and that’s what I love about it”

 It’s this unpredictability that drew me to the band in the first place.
 I saw them support Marmozets on the 2017 UK tour at The Garage, and I was blown away by their ability to get the crowd stirred up in to a mosh pit with their songs ‘Boy’ and ‘Fly The Pink Flag’.
 Their combination of pop-punk anthems and activist attitude has laid the foundations for a community of fans to unite and celebrate in style and safety when they attend Queen Zee gigs.
 I ask her whether fans approach Zee after shows.

 “We do have some fans who prefer to message us after the gig on Twitter which is always nice, but I make a point when I’m on stage of saying “come and say hello”, because I love sharing and I see Queen Zee as a collective, not just as an extension of my ego or as my project.
 I like people getting involved.
 People have been customising their clothes and getting tattoos…”